yousefelassal/quote-cron/README.md

 > Unless one is able to live fully in the present, the future is a hoax.

 > Don't look back.
 Something might be gaining on you.

+> The person who lives life fully, glowing with life's energy, is the person who lives a successful life.